-ARCHIVES

-Parliamentary papers

-Students and staff of many higher education and library institutions can download reports and bills relating to emigration and The Salvation Army free of charge from the House of Commons Parliamentary Papers website: http://parlipapers.chadwyck.co.uk/
+ARCHIVES Parliamentary papers Students and staff of many higher education and library institutions can download reports and bills relating to emigration and The Salvation Army free of charge from the Parliamentary Papers 1715-2015 website: https://parlipapers.proquest.com/parlipapers These include: 1905 [Cd.

-These include:

-1905 [Cd.
 2562] Report on the Salvation Army Colonies in the USA and at Hadleigh, England, by Commissioner H Rider Haggard.
 1906 [Cd.
 2978] Departmental Committee on Agricultural Settlements in British Colonies.
 Report of the Departmental Committee appointed to consider Mr. Rider Haggard's report on agricultural settlements in British colonies.
 1917-18 [Cd.
 8672] Empire Settlement Committee.
 Report to the Secretary of State for the Colonies of the committee appointed to consider the measures to be taken for settling within the empire ex-service men who may desire to emigate after the war.
 1918 (30) Emigration.
 A bill to improve the existing organisation for affording information and assistance to those who wish to emigrate from the British islands, and to provide for the establishment and powers of a central emigration authority, and for the supervision and control of passage brokers and passage brokers' agents, and emigration societies, and for purposes in connection therewith.
 1922 (87) Empire settlement.
 A bill to make better provision for furthering British settlement in His Majesty's oversea dominions.
-PUBLISHED SOURCES Academic articles Baker, Graham J, 'Eugenics and Migration: A Case Study of Salvation Army Literature about Canada and Britain, c.1890-1921', CBMH/BCHM, Vol. 31:1, 2014.
+PUBLISHED SOURCES Academic articles and book chapters Baker, Graham J, 'Eugenics and Migration: A Case Study of Salvation Army Literature about Canada and Britain, c.1890-1921', CBMH/BCHM, Vol. 31:1, 2014.
+Boone, Troy, 'Remaking Lawless Lads and Licentious Girls: The Salvation Army and the Regeneration of Empire' in Boone, Troy, Youth of darkest England: working-class children at the heart of Victorian empire (New York: Routledge, 2005), pp85-106.
 Daniel, Esther, "Solving an Empire problem": the Salvation Army and British juvenile migration to Australia', in History of Education Review, Vol.36 No.1, 2007.
+Donovan, Stephen, 'Darkest England and the Way Out: Imagining Empire, Imagining Britain', in Moderna Språk, Vol. 13 No. 9, 1998, reprinted in Nineteenth-Century Literature Criticism, Vol. 148, 1999.
 Fleay, C, 'The Salvation Army and Emigration 1890-1914', in Middlesex Polytechnic History Journal, Vol. I, 1980.
 Glynn, Desmond, "Exporting Outcast London": Assisted Emigration to Canada, 1886-1914', in Histoire Social/Social History, Vol.15 No.29, May 1982.
 Langfield, Michele, 'Voluntarism, salvation, and rescue: British juvenile migration to Australia and Canada, 1890-1939', The Journal of Imperial and Commonwealth History, Vol. 32 No.2, 2004.
 Langfield, Michele, "A Chance to Bloom": Female Migration and Salvationists in Australia and Canada, 1890s to 1939', in Australian Feminist Studies, Vol.17 No.39, 2002.
+Middleton, Stuart, 'Reputation Management in the Salvation Army: A Narrative Study', in Journal of Management Inquiry, Vol. 18 No. 2, 2009, pp145-157.
+Moyles, Gordon, "Help for Manitoba's Farmers and Housewives": The Salvation Army as an Official Immigration Agency', Manitoba History, No. 83, Spring 2017, pp35-40.
 Rutherdale, Myra, "Canada Is No Dumping Ground": Salvation Army Immigrants, Public Discourse and the Lived Experiences of Women and Children Newcomers, 1900-1930', Histoire Sociale/Social History, Vol. 79, May 2007.
 Rutherdale, Myra, "Scrutinizing the 'Submerged Tenth': Salvation Army Immigrants and Their Reception in Canada," in Phillip Buckner and R. Douglas Francis (eds), Canada and the British World (Vancouver: UBC Press, 2006).
+THESES Wilson, Kelsey, Visualizing the Imperial Mission of the Salvation Army: The Frontispiece of 'In Darkest England and the Way Out' (PhD Thesis, Vancouver: University of British Columbia, 2011).
 WEB RESOURCES BBC Legacies Essex, UK History Local to You, Immigration and Emigration, The Booth boys: